Your United Methodist Personal Investment Plan (UMPIP)

 - You decide whether to pay income tax on your contributions now or when you withdraw the money from your account.

-- Effective 1-1-15, the Board of Pensions contributes an additional 2% of your clergy plan compensation each month (for eligible clergy appointed 75% or 100% only).
+- In 2017, the TAC Board of Pensions will contribute an additional 1% of your clergy plan compensation each month (for eligible clergy appointed 75% or 100% only).

 - You direct how your account is invested among various investment fund options.
 Your contributions and their earnings remain tax-deferred until you withdraw them.